-Regarding a literal reading of Genesis: In both cases (Sailhamer, Walton and Collins) I believe they would say as Walton says in his “FAQs” in the back of his book “I believe that the reading that I have offered is the most literal reading possible at this point.”
+Regarding a literal reading of Genesis: For Sailhamer, Walton and Collins, I believe they could each make the claim that Walton makes in his “FAQs” in the back of his book “I believe that the reading that I have offered is the most literal reading possible at this point.”
 To Walton, the literal reading requires an understanding of the Hebrew language and Israelite culture both of which requires a chronological 6 literal day sequence.
-On page 90 he clearly states that “These are seven twenty-four hour days.
+On page 90 he states that “These are seven twenty-four hour days.
 This has always been the best reading of the Hebrew text.”
 Now in those literal 24 hours days God is taking the physical world he has created in Genesis 1:1 and proclaiming/establishing the functions of those parts: Page 95 “Viewing Genesis 1 as an account of functional origins of the cosmos as temple does not in any way suggest or imply that God was uninvolved in material origins – it only contends that Genesis 1 is not that story.
 To the author and audience of Genesis, material origins were simply not a priority.
 To that audience, however, it would likewise have been unthinkable that God was somehow uninvolved in the material origins of creation.
 Hence there wouldn’t have been any need to stress a material creation account with God depicted as centrally involved in material aspects of creation.”